Koodal Nagar: Critical reception

 Malathi Rangarajan of The Hindu wrote that Koodal Nagar "is well begun and well done too, for most part of the way — till the climax, to be specific.
 At which point writer-director Seenu Ramasamy churns out the usual finale you've witnessed in ever so many films.
 Having apprenticed under the likes of Balu Mahendra and Seeman, Seenu Ramasamy shows that he is a technician worth taking note of.
 The natural flavour in the narration is an interesting aspect of Koodal Nagar".
-Lajjavathi of Kalki praised Bharath's acting, Sabesh–Murali's music, Prabhu's cinematography and added in the second half love dominated the film which could have been avoided and the film's resemblance to Veyil is evident.
+Lajjavathi of Kalki praised Bharath's acting, Sabesh–Murali's music, Prabhu's cinematography and added in the second half love dominated the film which could have been avoided and the film's resemblance to Kaadhal and Veyil is evident.